PF

 Instructions

-5. 5Place a fine wire mesh strainer over a large bowl, then ladle the stock into the bowl through the strainer to catch any pieces.
-When the level gets too low to ladle, remove the large pieces and carefully pour the remaining liquid through the strainer.
-Taste the stock and add salt if desired.
+5. 5Place a fine wire mesh strainer over a large bowl.
+Ladle the stock through the strainer to catch solids.
+When the level gets too low to ladle, remove large pieces and carefully pour the remaining liquid through the strainer.

 Nutrition — Per Serving